algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 ### Maintainability

 In the event the client decides to change their requirements, we must be able to easily update the program to fit the new requirements.
-Also, if the client wants to update it with an intern or with another developpement team the code must be commented on and documented to help its understanding.
+Also, if the client wants to update it with an intern or with another developement team the code must be commented on and documented to help its understanding.

 ### Usability